Puppy cost help

 What to compare besides the fee

-- What is included already, especially spay or neuter, vaccines, and microchip
+- Whether spay or neuter, vaccines, or microchip are already covered.

-Use the calculator when you want the real comparison
+Use the calculator when you want your real side-by-side answer

-This page helps you compare the logic.
-The calculator is the better next step when you want to compare adoption and breeder costs against your likely size, setup level, insurance choice, and other first-year decisions.
+This page isolates the acquisition-path effect.
+The calculator is better when you want to compare adoption and breeder costs against your real size, setup, insurance, and care choices.

 More puppy planning help